mwsu-csmp/it-policy/password_construction_guidelines.md

 * Don't reveal a password in over the phone conversation.
 * Don't store password on sticky notes or under the desk.
 * Don't user "Remember Password" feature of applications
-* if someone demands password, refer them to this document to have them contact Information Security Officer.
+* If someone demands password, refer them to this document to have them contact Information Security Officer.
-* if an account password is suspected to have been compromised, report the incident to Information Security Officer and Change the password immediately.
+* If an account password is suspected to have been compromised, report the incident to Information Security Officer and Change the password immediately.

 ## Warranty
 MWSU makes no warranties of any kind, whether expressed or implied, for the service it is providing.
 MWSU will not be responsible for any damage’s users suffer.
 This includes loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by negligence, errors, or omissions.
 Use of any information obtained via the Internet is at users’ own risk.
 MWSU denies any responsibility for the accuracy or quality of information obtained through its services.

+## Policy Compliance

+Exceptions
+* Any exception to the policy must be approved by the IT Help Desk team in advance.

+Non-Compliance
+* An employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.
+A student found to have violated this policy may be subject to disciplonary action, up to suspension.

 ## Questions
-Questions or concerns regarding the Password Construction Guidelines should be directed to the MWSU Information Technology Director.
+Questions or concerns regarding the Password Construction Guidelines should be directed to the  Dr.Joseph Kendall-Morwick and Mr. Greg Lawson.